Sagamore (barge)

-The Sagamore is reported to be the best example of a whaleback barge among Great Lakes shipwrecks.
-Only 44 whalebacks were ever built, and out of the 26 that sank, only 8 sank in the Great Lakes, most of them being blown up for blocking shipping channels.
+Sagamore is reported to be the best example of a whaleback barge among Great Lakes shipwrecks.
+Only 44 whalebacks were ever built, and out of the 26 that sank, only eight sank in the Great Lakes, most of them being blown up for blocking shipping channels.
 She sank in 1901 in the shipping lane near the Soo Locks when she was rammed by the steel steamer Northern Queen in one of Whitefish Bay's notorious fogs.
 Her captain and two crew members went down with her.
 Artifacts from her wreck were illegally removed in the 1980s.
 Her artifacts are now the property of the State of Michigan and are on display as a loan to the Great Lakes Shipwreck Museum.
 The wreck of the Sagamore is protected as part of an underwater museum in the Whitefish Point Underwater Preserve.

 Career

 The SS Sagamore's keel was laid 15 December 1891 by the American Steel Barge Company and she was launched 23 July 1892 in Superior, Wisconsin.
 She was built as 1,601 gross ton whaleback steamer barge, 308 ft in length, 38 ft in beam, and 24 ft in draft.
 She was enrolled in Marquette, Michigan.
 She was sold to the Huron Barge Company and managed by Pickands, Mather and Company of Ashtabula, Ohio.
 She was usually towed by her consort whaleback steamer, the Pathfinder.
 The Sagamore once unloaded a record 3,200 tons of iron ore in 8 hours at Ashtabula in 1893.